THINKING ABOUT LAW SCHOOL?

 PHILOSOPHY AND THE LSAT

 Data from the Law School Admissions Test (LSAT) shows that Philosophy majors outperform all of the other most popular pre-law and humanities majors.
-On the average, Philosophy students score 157.4.
-The only majors that score higher are from Physics and Mathematics.
+On average, Philosophy students score 156.8.
+Mathematics majors score just slightly higher.
+See chart below.